Fangry/High-school/Processing Experiments/Pixcell/README.md

 # Pixcell
-Pixcell is an image processing software made in Processing 3.
-It contains many functionalities such as filters, crop,, pixel sorting and more!
+Pixcell is an image processing software using the Processing 3 library.
+It contains many functionalities such as filters, crop, pixel sorting.
+The main file is Pixcell.pde.